Manual transfer switches come in many varieties, so it's important to know how to pick the perfect one.

 Think about it.
-The more powerful your generator; the more circuits you can power.
+The more powerful your generator, the more circuits you can power.
 Most 5,000 watt generators can restore power to six circuits.
 You should get a 10-circuit switch if you have a larger generator.

-Most transfer switches come pre-wired with the circuit breakers already selected.
+Many transfer switches come pre-wired with the circuit breakers already selected.
 If you have a unique installation, you should purchase a transfer switch with interchangeable breakers, so you can modify it exactly to your needs.

 Several manual transfer switches also include built-in wattage meters, that keep track of what's being powered.
 Without them, you can overload the system, damaging your generator and appliances.

 No matter what type of generator or switch you have, we highly recommend consulting the owner's manuals of both for detailed instructions and safety guidelines before using.